Leona Build Guide by Drike

 + + +

 - Boots of Mobility are my favorite boots for Leona.
 They let her run terrifyingly fast which means she can position for an engage much more easily, and they are great for catching people out.
+Just be careful with them because they can make escaping very difficult.

 - Frozen Heart will give you a butt-ton of armor, but no HP.
 This is usually fine by me, since I get a ton of HP from the other items I'm building.
 Frozen Heart's passive is especially useful when the enemy team is attack speed reliant, and when no one on your team has built one already.